fairfair/vuetable/README.md

 ### Optional props: options object, with following keys

 - perPage: number of lines displayed per page
-- orderByDefault : order by ASC (default DESC)
+- orderBy : only value accepted is 'ASC' (default 'DESC')
+- sortBy : field to sort data
-- filterButtons: array of filters selectable (displayed on the top of the table)
+- filterButtons: array of filters selectable (displayed on the top of the table), see status object above
 - defaultFilters: object of filters set until reset
 - permanentFilters: object of filters set for every request
 - onRowClicked: target component if a row is clicked

 ## Todo

-- add defaultFilters
-- save params in localstorage : https://fr.vuejs.org/v2/cookbook/client-side-storage.html
+- refresh ui according to localstorage config
 - add bootstrap compatibility